-Calcium gel should be used early during labor and delivery.
+Calcium gel such as Breeder’s Edge Oral Cal Plus should be used early during labor and delivery.
 Breeders often use calcium gel after delivery to prevent Eclampsia, but giving it before and during delivery is more effective at getting the litter on the ground.
 When the female starts nesting (early labor) or their temperature drops one degree, give mom the first dose of calcium.
 The goal is to get three to four doses in mom before the first puppy is born.
 Calcium helps to efficiently dilate the cervix and get the first puppy on the ground quicker.
-This way mom doesn't get worn out from a long delivery.
-Once all the puppies are born, she can mother better because she won't be so exhausted.
+This way mom doesn’t get worn out from a long delivery.
+Once all the puppies are born, she can mother better because she won’t be so exhausted.

 Once labor starts, the puppy at risk is the one not yet born.
 Slow delivery stresses puppies and sometimes results in uterine inertia and a C-section on the last few puppies.
 This is hard on mom and definitely hard on puppies as they are often shorted oxygen with slow birth.
 Oxygen-deprived puppies are ineffective nursers, and this can result in the death of the puppy.
 We give calcium gel early to prevent seeing calcium deficiencies and C-sections later.

 How Much Calcium Do I Give My Dog During Labor?

 We are not hurrying labor with calcium gel; we are giving mom the tools for effective contractions during labor.
 Effective contractions will get puppies on the ground.
 In fact, the goal is fewer, more effective contractions per puppy because then mom is not so tired and puppy is not as stressed.